garcianavalon/codemotion-docker-startups/task-0/README.md

 - Dockerfile syntax and build process
 - Layering images for efficency
 - Basic orchestration with Docker Compose
+- Using volumes for live reloading on containers

 ### Steps
 0. Set up